 Exposure to blue chip companies' shares is not too complicated to obtain.
 There are essentially 2 ways that this can be performed.

 Directly buying shares of the company by setting up need a demat and trading account through a stock market broker.
 This process is simple and will require you to submit some documentary proof.
 Once this is set up, you can begin trading in stocks.
 Brokers will charge a brokerage fee for the trading services they provide, which varies with each broker.

-When buying stocks directly, you will need to identify stocks to buy and will also need to know when you should be selling them.
+When buying the blue chip companies' stocks directly, you will need to identify stocks to buy and will also need to know when you should be selling them.
 Therefore, it should be noted that the act of directly investing in the market isn’t everyone’s cup of tea.
 To invest in stocks directly, you will need adequate knowledge of the nuances of the market, the interplay between company performance, the domestic and global economy, and time to spend on researching stocks.